Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 2. Affordable

-Apart from islands like Sal or Boa Vista, Cape Verde is a relatively cheap holiday destination where you get extremely good quality & quantity for your money.
+Apart from islands like Sal or Boa Vista, Cape Verde is a relatively cheap holiday destination where you get excellent quality & quantity for your money.

 3. Culture